Belarus hits back over new sanctions by U.S. and allies

-“Our economy is under unprecedented outside pressure in terms of scale and depth,” Lukashenko said on Friday, according to Belarus’ presidential press service.
+“Our economy is under unprecedented outside pressure in terms of scale and depth,” Lukashenko said on Friday, according to Belarus’s presidential press service.
 “And that means the measures we are taking need to be thoroughly analyzed.
 I think it has already been done.”

-The new measures the Biden administration announced on Thursday — the fifth U.S. tranche of sanctions since the August 2020 Belarus elections that were widely criticized as fraudulent — target government organizations the administration says are involved in using migrants to punish Europe for previous sanctions, or have taken part in political repression and violations of human rights.
+The new measures the Biden administration announced on Thursday — the fifth U.S. tranche of sanctions since the August 2020 Belarus elections that were widely criticized as fraudulent — target government organizations the administration says either are involved in using migrants to punish Europe for previous sanctions or have taken part in political repression and violations of human rights.

 Lukashenko, who has been in power since 1994, has been denounced for permitting thousands of migrants, many of them from conflict-affected places in the Middle East, to come to Belarus and then travel to E.U. borders with Lithuania and, most recently, Poland.
 Many migrants, after being blocked by Polish authorities in recent months, have found themselves trapped without adequate shelter.